novakdr/bamazon/README.md

 9 | funko pop | toys | $9.99 | 150
 10 | the matrix | electronics | $9.99 | 700
 ```

+The table represents the products currently in stock.
+Each product is broken down into its respective id (the number on the left-hand side next to it), name, department, price, and current on-hand stock.

+### Making Purchases